mineubob/Lucent/docs/rules-and-validation.md

 This example demonstrates several important validation features:

+1. Using a custom regex pattern for slug validation
-1. Using `unique` validation to ensure article slugs don't conflict
+2. Using `unique` validation to ensure article slugs don't conflict
-2. Using `!unique` validation to verify a category exists
+3. Using `!unique` validation to verify a category exists
+4. Using `nullable` to make tags optional
-3. Implementing a custom validation method (`validate_status`)
+5. Implementing a custom validation method (`validate_status`)
-4. Combining URL variables with validated form input
+6. Combining URL variables with validated form input
-5. Returning different responses based on validation outcome
+7. Returning different responses based on validation outcome

-The validation ensures:
-- Articles have meaningful titles (5-200 characters)
-- Slugs are unique and properly formatted (3-100 characters)
-- Content is substantial (at least 100 characters)
-- The selected category exists in the database
-- The article status is one of the allowed values

-This pattern can be adapted for validating any kind of content creation or management functionality in your application.

 ## Best Practices